 U.S.-based companies including Simon Properties, based in Indianapolis, had plans to jump into Europe.
 But we’re thinking they have their own issues at home right about now.

 What we missed with the first post was that while outlets are huge in the Netherlands, France and this part of Europe, Spain is increasingly the destination in terms of raw numbers, with more centers either planned or under construction.
 There are five outlets just in the Barcelona area including at least two Mango factory outlets.
-Italy also has a lot of fashion centers, especially around Milan, and a notable addition in Turin.
+Italy also has a lot of fashion centers, especially around Milan and Rome, and a notable addition in Turin.
 (See below.)

 We’re focusing on Italy in this installment because we omitted Serravalle in favor of The Mall in Tuscany in our original post, and because Italy is the fashion center of the world.